-Second Vermont Practice Joins the Meaningful Use Vanguard
+Second VT Practice Joins the Meaningful Use Vanguard

 The White River Junction physicians achieving meaningful use are: Mark Nunlist, MD; Sean Uiterwyk, MD; David Park, MD; Julie Davis, MD; Angela Toms, MD; and Michael Lyons, MD.
 They were presented with Meaningful Use Vanguard certificates signed by Farzad Mostashari, MD, ScM, the national coordinator for health Information technology, at a luncheon held by VITL on Nov.
 10. VITL is the health IT regional extension center for Vermont, and assisted White River Family Practice with both its EHR implementation and achieving meaningful use.